 So, once we know what it means to undertake a project, it is time to begin planning it.
 You don’t need all the information about it from the beginning.
 You can start to plan your project with a few basic requirements.
 With SInnaps, you can always make changes and save different situations.

-Steps to creating a project from scratch
+Steps to know how to start a project from scratch:

 If you want to create a project from scratch, click on the ‘Start New Project’ button in the bottom right of our project panel – which you access by clicking on the Sinnaps logo.